Leaking pipe in Northeast Portland releases sewage

 A complaint of a foul odor prompted a search.

-The bureau oversees 2,500 miles (4023 kilometers) of sewer and stormwater pipe.
+The bureau oversees 2,500 miles of sewer and stormwater pipe.
 Dulken says a third of the city’s sewer pipes are 80 years old or older.

-The bureau is designing a project to make urgent repairs to 3,600 feet (1097 meters) of sewer pipes in downtown Portland at high risk of collapse.
+The bureau is designing a project to make urgent repairs to 3,600 feet of sewer pipes in downtown Portland at high risk of collapse.